About cookies on this site

 For example, someone with blindness or low vision may rely on software called a screen reader.
 A screen reader is a type of assistive technology, a term you'll see a lot when dealing with accessibility.
 The screen reader software helps people navigate websites by reading the content aloud.
 This removes the need for a mouse and relying on visual cues.

 Someone with limited motor control may find a mouse hard to use.
+Or maybe their Apple mouse is out of action while it’s on charge.
 So, they might navigate with their keyboard.
 You can try this – visit your favourite website and use the tab key, arrow keys and return key to navigate.
 Now try again on gov.uk – you should notice the difference.

 Let’s take the above examples without disabilities in mind.
 Vision often starts to deteriorate after age 40 due to presbyopia.
-The median age of the UK population is 40.5.
+The predicated median age of the UK population in 2025 will be 40.5.
 So, basic accessibility considerations like making text easy to zoom will help a lot of people (WCAG 1.4.4).

 And have you ever had a few too many beers, hit a workout a bit hard?
 Then you will have experienced loss of fine motor control.
 Big, clear buttons make it a lot easier to order that recovery takeaway from your phone (WCAG 2.5.5).